 Duties and Responsibilities

-- Instructs staff on skills and techniques for leading worksites
+- Instructs Nazareth Farm volunteer staff on skills and techniques for leading home repair work-sites

-- Monitors work sites through close contact with work site coordinators, homeowners/families
+- Monitors work sites through close contact with Nazareth Farm work site coordinators and homeowners/families

-- Ensures that volunteers are properly trained and given safety instructions
+- Ensures that high school and college volunteers are properly trained and given safety instructions

-- In conjunction with the Director, notes maintenance needs of Farm buildings and grounds
+- In conjunction with the Director, oversees property maintenance of Nazareth Farm buildings and grounds including day-to-day repairs, long-term planning, and safety needs

 - Researches and purchases new tools and hardware (or solicits donors for these)